jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 The programming language in my first professional position was C.
 The project debated different hardware vendors.
-The eventual vendor was not an issue, because our C code would compile to object code that would execute upon any vendors' machines.
+The programming language was not a condition in selecting the vendor, because our C code would compile to object code that would execute upon any vendor machine.
 In contrast, my summer job machine code could only execute on hardware that used the same chip set as my machine.

+Abstraction allows for greater portability.

 The Computer Science curriculum explains these layers and shows how each layer interacts with the layers above and below it.
 These are foundational concepts.